auth0/docs/articles/logs/references/log-event-data.md

 ---
 # Log Event Data

-The following table lists the codes associated with the appropriate log events.
+The following table lists the codes associated with the each log event.

 | **Event Code** | **Event** | **Event Description** | **Additional Info** |
 | --- | --- | --- | --- |